Coinbase Card

 Coinbase One Credit Card:

-- Not Available Outside U.S.: The credit card will initially only be available to U.S. customers
+• Not Available Outside U.S.: The credit card is currently only available to U.S. customers

 Compliance and Security